Pregnancy - breech; Delivery - breech

 Success is higher if your provider tries this procedure at about 35 to 37 weeks.
 At this time, your baby is a little smaller, and there is most often more fluid around the baby.
 Your baby is also old enough in case there is a problem during the procedure that makes it necessary to deliver the baby promptly.
 This is rare.
 External version cannot be done once you are in active labor.

 Risks are low for this procedure when a skilled provider does it.
-Rarely, it may lead to an emergency cesarean birth (
+Rarely, it may lead to an emergency cesarean birth (C-section) if:

 - Part of the placenta tears away from the lining of your womb

-- Your baby's heartbeat drops too low, which can happen if the umbilical cord is tightly wrapped around the baby
+- Your baby's heartbeat drops too low, which can happen if the umbilical cord is tightly wrapped around your baby

 If My Baby Doesn't Turn, Will I Have a C-section?